Greatest Hits (PlayStation): History

-When Sony introduced the program for PlayStation in March 1997, games could become Greatest Hits titles after selling at least 150,000 copies and being on the market for at least a year.
-Minimum sales required eventually rose to 250,000.
-When the program came to PlayStation 2 in 2002, games could become Greatest Hits titles after selling at least 400,000 copies and being on the market for at least one year.
-Suggested retail prices of Greatest Hits titles were initially $24.99, but they now typically retail for $19.99.
+Sony Computer Entertainment America introduced the program for PlayStation in March 1997 and the first releases were Battle Arena Toshinden, NFL GameDay, NHL FaceOff, Twisted Metal and Warhawk.
+The requirement for being a Greatest Hits title was selling at least 150,000 copies and being on the market for at least a year.
+Minimum sales required eventually rose to 500,000 by January 1999.
+When the program came to PlayStation 2 in 2002, games could become Greatest Hits titles after selling at least 400,000 copies and being on the market for at least nine months.

+Suggested retail prices of Greatest Hits titles are typically $19.99, although multi-game packs may sell for $24.99.
 Though Sony-developed games are virtually guaranteed to eventually become Greatest Hits titles by meeting their sales and age requirements, 3rd party developers are not required to release their titles with a Greatest Hits label even if said titles meet the criteria.
 Additionally, Sony allows 3rd party developers some flexibility in the pricing of their own Greatest Hits titles, but most of them stick to the agreed-upon suggested retail price.
 Games that are multi-million sellers may become Greatest Hits titles much later than 9 months to maximize profits.
 It is also a common practice for a game to re-release on the Greatest Hits label at a close proximity to the release of that game's sequel or follow-up.

 In 2006, Sony extended the Greatest Hits program to the PlayStation Portable.
 To qualify, a title must be on the market for at least 9 months and have sold 250,000 copies or more.
 The Greatest Hits price for PlayStation Portable games typically begins at $19.99.
 On July 28, 2008, the program was introduced on the PlayStation 3.
 A PlayStation 3 game must be on the market for 10 months and sell at least 500,000 copies to meet the Greatest Hits criteria.
 PlayStation 3 Greatest Hits titles currently sell at $29.99.

 Sony announced the launch of Greatest Hits on PlayStation 4 in Mexico, Canada, and the United States, renamed PlayStation Hits, on June 19, 2018.
-As with PS3 Greatest Hits releases, they feature red-colored packaging and a red banner on their box art.
+As with PS3 Greatest Hits releases, they feature red-colored packaging and a red banner on their box art and disc.
 PlayStation Hits pricing will also be available on PlayStation Store.